Know your student loans:

-The number of college hopefuls who need student loans to pay for school has been steadily growing over the last few decades.
-If your situation requires a student loan, you're also going to face a choice between federal student loans and private student loans.
-We’ve compiled some info to help you weigh the options.
+The number of college hopefuls that need student loans to pay for school has steadily grown over the last few decades.
+If your situation requires a student loan, you might also face a choice between federal student loans and private student loans.
+To help decide what kind of student loan best suits you, we’ve compiled a few tips to clarify your private and government loan options.

 Federal student loans include Direct Subsidized Loans in which the government pays the interest on the loan while you’re in school, Direct Unsubsidized Loans, and Direct PLUS Loans for graduate and professional students.
 There is also a Direct PLUS Loan for parents.